 Low interest rate cards offer you a lower ongoing interest rate for purchases than standard credit cards.
-While credit cards in New Zealand typically have interest rates that range from 16.95% to 20.95% per annum (p.a.), low rate cards offer standard variable rates as low as 12.69% p.a.
-Some cards even offer promotional 0% rates on purchases for a fixed period (you can learn more about these in finder’s guide to 0% purchase credit cards.
+While credit cards in New Zealand typically have interest rates that range from 16.95% to 20.95% per annum (p.a.), low rate cards offer standard variable rates as low as 9.90% p.a.

 A low rate credit card makes sense if you regularly pay with plastic and know you won’t always pay off the balance in full each month.
 It gives you the flexibility to pay off your balance over time, without the higher interest charges of some other cards.

 But if you have a large existing credit card debt and want to pay it off, you may want to consider a balance transfer card instead.
 If you always pay your balance in full, then a card with a low annual fee or extra benefits such as reward points might make more sense.